almosr/preic/README.md

 #### Auto-numbering lines

 Dealing with line numbers of a BASIC program is a hassle.
-Some of the Commodore BASIC versions have a command ( `RENUMBER`) that makes it easier to insert new lines in between already numbered lines, but remembering the numbers is still inconvenient.
+Some of the Commodore BASIC versions have a command (`RENUMBER`) that makes it easier to insert new lines between already numbered lines, but remembering the numbers is still inconvenient.

 Processing is going to take over this burden, you don't have to number the lines.
 Auto-numbering starts from 0 and increases the line numbers by 1 to keep the program compact.
-If you want a specific line number then you can start the line with the number and auto-numbering picks up that line number from that line.
+If you want a specific line number then you can start the line with the number and auto-numbering picks up that line number starting from that line.

 ### Hexadecimal numbers